rita-barbosa/LAPR4-2324/docs/sb_us_1002/readme.md

 >
 > * The UI does not correspond to any concept in the problem domain, and there is no justification for assigning certain
     responsibilities to any existing class within the Domain Model.
+>
+> * The responsibilities of the Mapper consist of converting domain object to a dto, encapsulation of mapping logic, Data format adaptation and integration with the Application Layer (Controller).

+>**DTO pattern**
+> * JobOpeningDTO
+>
+> **Justifications**
+>
+> * A DTO's responsibility is to transfer data between layers without behavior or business logic.

 ### 4.4.
 Tests